 It’s hard for me to admit as a newer attorney, but a lawyer that has been practicing in the same area for decades is just going to know the ins and outs of the courtroom more than someone who is just beginning their career.
 They may even be an expert on a specific topic such as handling divorce for high net-worth clients or how to adopt a child from another country.
 Lucky for me, time spent in practice is not always an indicator of whether an attorney is the best attorney for a specific client.
-The law is ever changing and evolving.
-Laws change, and the courts’ interpretations of the laws change.
+The law is ever changing and evolving; statutes change, and the courts’ interpretations of the laws change.
 If a lawyer becomes complacent about their practice, they can start running on autopilot and begin worrying more about the sheer volume of clients they can handle rather than achieving the best results for each client.
-Boutique practitioners that work alone or with a few other attorneys, on the other hand, may take the time to really focus on each client allowing them to notice small details that another attorney may have missed.
+Small practices with lawyers that work alone or with a few other attorneys, on the other hand, may take the time to really focus on each client allowing them to notice small details that another family law attorney may have missed.

 Some divorces are simple.
 If a couple has no assets and no children, then maybe they just need assistance filling out a few divorce forms and filing them.
-There are even non-lawyer companies that help people fill out the necessary forms.
-The problem with this is sometimes people don’t know which forms they should fill out or may not realize a retirement account should be included in their assets, or that student loans may be part of their marital liabilities.
+There are even non-lawyer companies that help people fill out the necessary forms for divorce or paternity.
+The problem with this is sometimes people don’t know which forms they should fill out, they may not realize that a retirement account should be included in their assets, or that student loans may be part of their marital liabilities.
 Even with a seemingly simple divorce, it is always a good idea to have the assistance of a divorce lawyer to make sure everything is handled properly.
 This can help save time, money, and headaches later down the road.
 One issue I run into when I’m dealing with parents getting divorced is many parents are focused on their present situation.
 They forget to think about issues that may arise years down the road, such as the other parent marrying another spouse, changing jobs, or moving far away.
-A good divorce attorney or child custody lawyer will help you prepare for the future by creating a parenting plan that contemplates not only your current situation, but possible life changes that may take place years later.
+The best divorce attorney or child custody lawyer will help you prepare for the future by helping you with alimony and creating a parenting plan that contemplates not only your current situation, but possible life changes that may take place years later.

-So, who’s the best family law attorney in Clearwater, FL?
-The one that works for you.
+So, who’s the best family law attorney in Clearwater, Pinellas County, or all of Florida?
+The family law attorney that works for you.